JacksonMatjele3/JacksonMatjele3/README.md

 ---

-🚀 I am a **software developer** and **cybersecurity practitioner** currently honing my skills at the **Orange Cyberdefense Academy**.
+🚀 I am a **software developer** and **cybersecurity practitioner** recently finished my Penetration Tester Apprenticeship at the **Orange Cyberdefense**.
 I am passionate about understanding how digital assets are built and how they break.
 By combining my background in full-stack development with a deep focus on offensive methodologies, I aim to build proactive, enterprise-grade defense strategies that protect organizations and the communities they serve.

 _Strengths_: **Analytical Thinking, Vulnerability Research, bridging the gap between development and security, and Time Management.**